Reichsbürger movement: Membership

 In April 2018, Germany's domestic intelligence service, the Federal Office for the Protection of the Constitution (BfV), estimated that Reichsbürger movement membership had grown by 80% over the previous two years, more than estimated earlier, with a total of 18,000 adherents, of whom 950 were categorized as right-wing extremists.
 This marked an increase from BfV's 2016 estimate of 10,000 adherents and 2017 estimate of 12,600 adherents.
 The increase in numbers may be attributable to more adherents becoming known to authorities, rather than an actual increase in the number of adherents.
-The heterogeneity of the movement and its division into many small groups that are often independent of one another makes it difficult to estimate the number of active Reichsbürger.
+The heterogeneity of the movement and its division into many small groups that are often independent of one another make it difficult to estimate the number of active Reichsbürger.